 Out of the mist appears Eilean Donan Castle and the most evocatively perfect Scottish image.
 Set on a loch, stone bridge, turrets, flowers, mountain backdrop.
 More photos.

-We sit with the engine off, miles from civilisation, with the wind rocking us and making howling noises like dismembered voices all around the van.
+We sit with the engine off, miles it seems from civilisation.
+The wind rocking us and making howling noises like dismembered voices all around the van.

-I hurry back to the van and have a night of bad dreams under a tartan blanket.
+I hurry back to the van and tuck myself in for a night of bad dreams under a tartan blanket.